-There have been several videos that have gone viral about dogs “crying,” shedding what viewers perceive as “emotional tears.”
-The crying dogs in question are often described as crying because they grieving, depressed or feeling rather strong emotions such as joy and gratitude after being rescued or after mother dog has been re-united with her puppies, but can dogs really shed tears from emotions just like we do?
+There have been several videos that have gone viral about dogs “crying,” shedding what viewers perceive as “emotional tears” but do dogs cry tears from emotions, just like humans do?
+The crying dogs in question are often described as crying because they are grieving, depressed or feeling rather strong emotions such as joy and gratitude after being rescued or after mother dog has been re-united with her puppies, but can dogs really cry tears from emotions just like we do?
 Read on before passing Rover that box of Kleenex.

 Do dogs cry tears like humans do?
 First, we must take a look at the role of crying in humans.
 Crying, the shedding of tears from the eyes in a response to emotions, is something quite common in the human world.
 Whether crying from sorrow, joy, sadness or happiness, the ability to shed tears makes us quite unique beings in the animal world.

 “In the sense of producing emotional tears, we are the only species,” explains Dutch scholar Ad Vingerhoets in the book “Why Only Humans Weep: Unraveling the Mysteries of Tears.”
 We essentially start crying from birth, and retain the ability to cry until death.